 We believe our actions speak louder than our words.
 We believe in reaching people where they are at.
 Our Outreach Team heads to the streets of Wenatchee and East Wenatchee daily to help those in need.
 We want people to see and experience the love of Christ.

-Our team is an active outreach team, which means if someone wants shelter now, the
+Our team is an active outreach team, so if someone wants shelter now, the team wil

 We believe our actions speak louder than our words.
 We believe in reaching people where they are at.
 Our Outreach Team heads to the streets of Wenatchee and East Wenatchee daily to help those in need.
 We want people to see and experience the love of Christ.